jmsolano/denstoolkit/README.md

 In the current version, it is not advised to use more than 4 processors.
 There will be no speed improvement using more processors.
 Also, less than 3 makes no difference in the processing times.
 #DensToolKit manual
 The manual, wherein some formal theory is developed, and also where more information about how to use the programs of the suite can be viewed, is ```/local/path/to/dtk/denstoolkit/tex/dtkmanual/dtk-manual.pdf```
+#DensToolKitViewer
+As of version 1.2.0, we provide an experimental graphical viewer.
+It is based on Qt, OpenGL, and GLUT.
+This program is under construction and is expected to change somewhat frequently in the near future.
+Unfortunately, this program requires a bit of extra-effort to compile it.
+For further instructions, please visit https://github.com/jmsolano/denstoolkit/tree/master/src/dtkview.
 #Developer instructions

 Please, notice that the described in the "Git instructions" section